 That means you don’t need to know any coding to get your website up and running.

 However, if you think you may need help to set up and run your free website, you should make sure that the service provider you opt for offers support.
+Remember, support may be limited for people looking to build a free website.

 You’ll also need to add relevant content to your site.
 This means words and images that relate to you, your business, or the organization you represent.